If you have a nutrient deficiency, odds are likely it’s one of these.

 1. Vitamin D

-According to the CDC, vitamin D is only naturally found in a few foods, including fish-liver oils, fatty fish, mushrooms, egg yolks, and liver, but it’s often added to milk.
-Your body also produces vitamin D when you spend time in the sun, so if you live somewhere that gets little sunlight, you’re especially susceptible to a vitamin D deficiency.
+According to the CDC, vitamin D is only naturally found in a few foods, including fish-liver oils, fatty fish, mushrooms, egg yolks, and liver, but it’s often added to milk or juices.
+Your body also produces vitamin D when you spend time in the sun, so if you live somewhere that gets little sunlight, you may be especially susceptible to a vitamin D deficiency.

 Calcium is the most abundant mineral in the body, says the National Institutes of Health (NIH).
 It’s necessary for vascular contraction, muscle function, nerve transmission, hormone secretion, and other vital tasks.
 Most of the calcium in your body is stored in your bones and teeth.